 Fibres produced by plants or animals are called natural fibres.
-Best examples of plant fibres are: linen and cotton.
+The best examples of plant fibres are: linen and cotton.
 Examples of animal fibres are: wool and silk.
-They have natural color.
-Incase coloring is required then dying is very easy.
+They have natural colour.
+In case colouring is required then dying is very easy.
 Usually natural fabrics are comfortable to wear.
-It is environmental friendly.
-On burning it turns into ash.
+It is environmentally friendly.
+On burning, it turns into ash.
 Limited use of these fibres when compared to synthetic fibres.

-Man made fibres created in laboratories are called synthetic fibres.
+Man-made fibres created in laboratories are called synthetic fibres.
 Examples of synthetic fibres are acrylic, nylon and polyester.
-Colors can be added as per required.
-Coloring is difficult.
-Theses fabrics are not comfortable to wear when compared to natural fibres.
-It is not environmental friendly because some fibres like polypropylene is harmful.
-On burning it melts and gives out chemical smell.
+Colours can be added as per required.
+Colouring is difficult.
+These fabrics are not comfortable to wear when compared to natural fibres.
+It is not environmentally friendly because some fibres like polypropylene are harmful.
+On burning, it melts and gives out a chemical smell.
 These fibres are more durable than natural fibres.

 |Difference between Natural and Synthetic fibres|

 |NATURAL FIBRES||SYNTHETIC FIBRES|

 |Natural colour||Colour as per requirement is added in colour bath|